MetaMask/SIPs/SIPS/sip-2.md

 `BlockchainId` strings MUST be CAIP-2 Blockchain ID.

 `AccountId` strings MUST be fully qualified CAIP-10 Account ID.
-The Regular Expression used to validate Account IDs is:
+The Regular Expression used to validate Account IDs SHOULD be:

 ```typescript
 const accountIdValidation =